bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Justin Moon: 00:57:15

 Yep.
-So from that point of view you know it's like a little I mean it's like Lightning right Like you need the actual node running first.
+So from that point of view you know it's like Lightning, you need the actual node running first.
-And then, the people, you know, it's, it's complicated.
+And then, the people, you know, it's complicated.
-It's a, it's a potential failure.
+It's a potential failure.
 If it's hard to set up servers, then no one ever gets to the privacy benefits, right?
 Not enough people.

 Stephen DeLorme: 00:57:32

-And it seems like there's almost a couple of different ways that this user could get get their first Feddy wallet.
+And it seems like there's almost a couple of different ways that this user could get get their first Fedi wallet.
 Like, you know, it could be someone who already holds Bitcoin.
-They're like, I want to deposit some of this with the Mint and get this kind of privacy shield, get my e-Cash tokens, where somebody else could be starting from absolute zero.
+They're like, I want to deposit some of this with the mint and get this kind of privacy shield, get my e-Cash tokens, where somebody else could be starting from absolute zero.
 Someone could say, hey, I want to pay you.
 I want to pay you in e-Cash.
 Is that cool?
 Download this wallet.
 And they're starting from completely zero.
 Maybe they've never even touched Bitcoin or Lightning before in their entire life.
-Maybe maybe they've used, Venmo or something like that.
+Maybe they've used, Venmo or something like that.
 Or maybe this is their first experience with any kind of digital interaction around money to begin with.

 Justin Moon: 00:58:16

-Yeah, I know there's an interesting point of view, like the, we think where does a circular economy come from?
+Yeah, I know there's an interesting point of view, like, we think where does a circular economy come from?
 Well, it's probably not going to be people buying the money.
-You know, they're probably going to get their hands on the money in a different way.
+They're probably going to get their hands on the money in a different way.
 They're probably going to earn it.
-They're probably going to, maybe it's remittances.
+Maybe it's remittances.
 Maybe it's something else.
-Right.
 But it's probably not going to be buying it.
 I think the circular economies will emerge through actual usage probably.
 And so that's like an interesting thing about this too, is like, if you can get, since it's kind of like naturally like a community local thing like it might you know if you can get the buy-in to actually run one of these keep it up and you know have the interaction between all these people maybe that actually helps form a circular economy as well you know.